energinet-open-incubator/innersource-collaboration/guides/FOSS-terms-guide/06-FOSS-Terms-Intro-public-sector-specialties.md

 The [open source, open service](#open-source-not-open-service) separation is relevant here, as by this definition, any FOSS source code published by us - even modified by others through contributions - is inert and cannot harm our critical infrastructure.
 Only when deployed and introduced to the critical parts of our infrastructure damage can occur.

 **Action Point**:
 - Upon passing the boundary from source code to deployment, additional checks need to be in place.
 However, this is an Operations and IT security topic, and hence it is not addressed here.
 - In the case that another TSO chooses to use deploy our published FOSS package it is their responsibility to ensure that it fits their critical infrastructure security checks.

-- [] TODO: Add interpretation and links of boundaries of the  Energinet memo here and clear them with legal
+- [] TODO: Clear interpretation of boundaries of the Energinet with legal
 - [] TODO: Add pointers to rules arising from NIS derivatives etc.

 ## Private Money, Public Code - As a Private Entity